deborahdore/political-debates-graph-analysis/benchmarking/README.md

 The first are the results with no other addition other than the information in the dataset while the seconds include the use of pretrained embeddings for the arguments.

 Some experiments were conducted to improve the results and evaluate them.
-It can be found [here](results/experiments).
+They can be found [here](results/experiments).

 ### EXECUTE AN EXPERIMENT

-To execute the script, it's mandatory to run the [main](main.py) file and include some arguments:
+To execute the script, it's mandatory to run the [main](main.py) file and include some arguments (other  hyperparameters can be changed  from the [config.py](config.py) file:

 |        **ARGUMENT**         | **REQUIRED** | **DEFAULT** |                                                   **HELP**                                                    |
 |:---------------------------:|:------------:|:-----------:|:-------------------------------------------------------------------------------------------------------------:|